free-free-6/lnexchange-mcp-node-service/README.md

 ## npx
-xxxxxxxxxxxxxxxxxxxx Please replace with your Nostr private key
+Please replace with your Nostr private key: xxxxxxxxxxxxxxxxxxxx

 ```bash
 {